12 Top-Rated Attractions & Things to Do in Islamorada, FL

 12. Windley Key Fossil Reef Geological State Park

 Windley Key has the unique claim to fame as one of the few places you can see a coral reef above the surface of the water.
-Of course, being outside the surface of the water means the reef is no longer alive, but interesting all the same.
+Of course, being above the surface of the water means the reef is no longer alive, but it's interesting all the same.

-Henry Flagler, the American industrialist and founder of Standard oil, used the former rock quarry to build the railroad system in the early 1900s.
-The decorative keystone continued to be quarried until the 1960s.
+Henry Flagler, the American industrialist and founder of Standard oil, used this former rock quarry to build the railroad system in the early 1900s.
+The decorative keystone found here continued to be quarried until the 1960s.

-There are five short, self-guided tours in the park along 1.5 miles of trails.
-Along the paths, visitors will learn about the ecology of the area and a few cultural tidbits.
+Starting at the informative visitor center, you can choose from five short self-guided tours in the park along 1.5 miles of trails.
+Along the well-marked paths, visitors will learn about the ecology of the area and a few cultural tidbits.
 Guided tours are available during the high season.
-Other amenities include picnic tables and a visitor center.
+Other amenities include picnic tables, restrooms, and ample free parking.

-This preserved geological gem represents part of Florida's history, both immediate and into the ancient fossilized past.
+This preserved geological gem represents part of Florida's history, both recent history and the region's ancient fossilized past.

 Where to Stay in Islamorada for Sightseeing